nf-core/tools/README.md

 The modules commands will during initalisation try to pull changes from the remote repositories.
 If you want to disable this, for example due to performance reason or if you want to run the commands offline, you can use the flag `--no-pull`.
 Note however that the commands will still need to clone repositories that have previously not been used.

+### Private remote repositories

+You can use the modules command with private remote repositories.
+Make sure that your local `git` is correctly configured with your private remote and then specify the remote the same way you would do with a public remote repository.

 ### List modules